namolert/ComputerVision/README.md

 This is an application where you can use hand gestures with the slides.
 Also, the application is able to blur a background when users needed. <br/> <br/>
 This is a final project in 2110433 Computer Vision (2022/2), Faculty of Engineering, Chulalongkorn University.
 ## Problem statement
 A satisfying presentation requires the composition of proper content, equipment, and speech.
 However, some users cannot have a good presentation due to the lack of equipment.
 Therefore, the objective of this project is to create an application that requires only 2 cameras as top-up equipment to let the presenter conduct a decent presentation.
 This application uses real-time 3D depth estimation using the two cameras to let the presenter control the presentation slides naturally by performing hand gestures without using additional controllers.
-The presenter can also blur their backgrounds by doing a specified hand gesture.

 ## Technical challenge